 More and more, healthcare is molded and critically impacted by the software and information technology that surrounds and supports the industry.
+The software needed to support a successful accountable care organization is no different.
 As a consequence, the C-level suite beyond the CIO must actively participate in the evolution of their organization’s IT strategy, particularly at the layer of technology where software directly supports workflows and business processes.

 There are five information systems that are indispensable to the success of an Accountable Care Organization (ACO).
 Those five critical information systems are listed below.

 - An Electronic Medical Record (EMR) used in a consistent and meaningful way across the accountable care enterprise to document patients’ healthcare status and treatment and support safe, evidence based care.

 - A Health Information Exchange (HIE) to enable the sharing of patients’ clinical data across disparate EMRs in the accountable care enterprise.